ramandeeplinux/openshift-production-lab/13-sno-installation/README.md

 ## Step 01: Lab Preparation

-Before starting the installation, verify the network plan and infrastructure parameters that will be used throughout the SNO deployment.
+Before starting the Single Node OpenShift installation, verify the bastion host, network configuration, DNS resolver, default gateway, and system time.

+This validation ensures that the infrastructure is ready before generating the Agent-Based Installer configuration.

 ### Lab Information